How it works

 You should know that:

-- venture capital investments are very risky, and you could lose your entire investment
+- Returns are not guaranteed.
+VC investments are very risky, and you could lose your entire investment.

 Note that returns distribution is managed differently depending on whether you're investing in a Special Purpose Vehicle (SPV) or in a traditional VC fund structure.